oracle-livelabs/oml/oml4py-adb/provision-adb-oml/provision-adb-oml.md

 * Sign up for a Free Tier Oracle Cloud account (check the **Get Started** Lab in this workshop for instructions) or use your own paid Oracle Cloud account.

-* If you are using your own **Paid OCI Tenancy**, make sure you have the appropriate Quotas available to provision **Autonomous Data Warehouse** services.
+* If you are using your own **Paid OCI Tenancy**, make sure you have the appropriate Quotas available to provision **Autonomous Database** services.
 You can read more about "Quotas and Limits" in the [OCI Documentation for Service Limits](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm " ").

  > **Note:** You may see differences in account details in the screenshots (eg: Database Name is different than yours) as you work through the labs.
 This is because of the flexibility of choice you will have when creating your own.